f0WLer/ADPtoOutlook/README.md

 - REQUEST STATUS: Status (only "Approved" requests are imported)
 - REASON CODE: Type of time off (vacation, sick, etc.)
 - POLICY NAME: Time off policy

-## Customization

-- Change the calendar name (default: "Employee Time Off")
-- Filter by different status values
-- Change how events are displayed
-- Add custom categories or colors

-## Support

-Contact your IT administrator for assistance or see DEVNOTES.md for developer documentation.